Making a difference in the community

 In the last thirty years, childhood obesity among toddlers has doubled, and the rate has tripled among children age six to eleven.
 While older children have many opportunities for exercise, parents acknowledge that options for younger children are few.
 As schools are forced to limit time devoted to recess, CMEE’s exhibits promote children’s physical activity and healthy habits that can ensure long-term wellness and potentially reduce America’s health care costs.

 As a safe and familiar environment for children and with its many opportunities for role-playing, storytelling, movement, and art making, CMEE provides the ideal environment for family therapy.
 For example, to help families affected by domestic violence deal with their trauma, CMEE is partnering with the Retreat to provide job training for parents and art and play therapy for children.

 Katy’s Kids @ CMEE is another great support program we have for children and adolescents grieving the death of a loved one.
 The group utilizes modalities such as art, music, poetry, dance/movement, and drama to offer peer support within a safe environment.

 Welcoming Children with Special Needs

 The original design of CMEE incorporated universal design principles so that children at different developmental levels could access each area.
-Since then, CMEE has been collaborating with the Children’s Development Center of the Hamptons, the Southampton Disabilities Committee, and the Special Needs PTA of the East End so that children with physical and developmental disabilities can obtain the same educational and social benefits as other children receive.
+Since then, CMEE has been collaborating with the Southampton Disabilities Committee and the Special Needs PTA of the East End so that children with physical and developmental disabilities can obtain the same educational and social benefits as other children receive.